How to Argue & Win Every Time: Strategies for Lawyers (Book Review)

 To win the argument, you must see the argument from their point of view.

-When you ask for a raise, you must keep in mind that a corporation wants to see return on its investments.
+For example, when you ask for a raise, you must keep in mind that a corporation wants to see a return on its investments.

 And you will always lose if you ask for a raise without having the corporation’s profits in mind.